cycles-transfer-station/cts/WHITEPAPER.md

 Profits of the platform will be sent to every shareholder on a periodic basis (like once a month).

+### TOKENOMICS

 TOTAL-SUPPLY: `20_000_000`
 TREASURY: `10_000_000`
 SWAP: `6_000_000`
 TEAM: `4_000_000`

 1/4 of the team's tokens are locked for 5 years and vested for an additional 5 years.
 The remaining 3/4 of the team's tokens are locked and vested between 1-month and 4-years.

 MINIMUM-DIRECT-PARTICIPATION-ICP: `10_000-ICP`
 MAXIMUM-DIRECT-PARTICIPATION-ICP: `50_000-ICP`